backdrop-contrib/mailchimp/modules/mailchimp_automations/README.txt

-Integrate your Drupal entities with MailChimp's workflow automation endpoints.
+Integrate your Backdrop entities with MailChimp's workflow automation endpoints.

 ## Installation